 - Emergency egress routes and tornado shelter locations

-- Fire alarm pull station and fire extinguisher
+- Fire alarm pull stations and fire extinguishers

-All Michigan public schools are required by law to perform Fire, Tornado and Lockdown drills at prescribed times throughout the year.
+All Michigan public schools are required by law to perform fire, tornado, and lockdown drills at prescribed times throughout the year.
 Records of the drills are also required to be posted for a minimum period of three years.
-Links to the records can be found below.
+Links to these records can be found below.